equalitie/Caislean/doc/role-doc/letsencrypt.md

 Domains listed under this parameter will be additionally requested for a Let's Encrypt certificate, even if there are no Caisleán role configured to provide a service under these domain names.
+Use the parameters `name` and `aliases` to specify each domain name and its optional aliases (similarly to the `website` parameter described above).

 This can be useful if you need a service that Caisleán does not provide but want to have Let's Encrypt set up for it.